art-in/microcosm/docs/gotchas/pouchdb.md

-> History log of bugs / unsupported-features / surprising-but-valid-behaviors and other difficulties faced while using `pouchdb` in this project.

----

 1. No API to check if local database was already created and replicated from remote database.
     Checking existance of local `indexed db` manually will not work since `pouchdb` will always create that before attempt to replicate from remote.
     https://stackoverflow.com/questions/38541859/pouchdb-check-if-local-database-exists